-- learn as much as we can about the music of the past,
+- LEARN as much as you can about the music of the past,

-- we’ll need to analyze it and to compare it to new stuff (in order to learn the differences), and
+- you’ll need to ANALYZE it and to COMPARE it to today’s music (in order to understand the differences), and

-- we’ll also need to see what changed and what went wrong during the past few decades (in order to understand what will have to be improved).
+- you’ll also need to see what CHANGED and what WENT WRONG during the past few decades.

-- We will take a closer look at the music of the past, so that you understand the evolution from good to bad music.
+- We will take a closer look at the music of the past, so that you’ll understand the evolution from good to bad music.

 - Understanding the differences between good and bad will allow you to improve your own music.

-- You will learn about the most important artists of each decade, and their most important songs and albums.
+- You will learn about the most important artists of each decade, as well as about their most important songs and albums.

 - You will also learn about technological advances that had a major impact.

-Before we start, I’d like to note that most artist descriptions in this chapter are mostly short versions of related Wikipedia articles, with comments added where useful or necessary.
+Before we start, I’d like to note that most artist descriptions in this chapter are mostly short versions of corresponding Wikipedia articles, with comments added where useful or necessary.